Mountain Biking

 Pair trail density with dreamy dirt, slabs of rock ranging from small to spine-like ridges, webs of roots, machine-built berms and jumps, multiple bike parks and you’ve got a world-class riding destination.
 Freehub’s Vermont Travel Guide offers inspiration and travel planning tips to make the most of your mountain biking trip to the Green Mountains.

+More than 75% of Vermont’s mountain biking trails are on private land.
 Partnerships among public and private landowners make Vermont’s extensive mountain bike trail networks possible.

 Blackberry Swirl: A Vermont Mountain Biking Adventure